sumitNITS/Redis-Cluster/README.md

 The configurations for redis cluster below are for 6 nodes (3 nodes will work as master nodes and 3 nodes will work as slave nodes)

 ## Prerequisites
-* All servers with centos8 installation \n
+* All servers with centos8 installation
 * Disable selinux